MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ni-gnssdriver-ioctl_gnss_listen_agnss.md

 ## -remarks

 <h3><a id="Output"></a><a id="output"></a><a id="OUTPUT"></a>Output</h3>

 <a href="..\gnssdriver\ns-gnssdriver-gnss_event.md">GNSS_EVENT</a>

 The EventType must be set to <b>GNSS_Event_RequireAGNSS</b> and the <b>AGNSSRequest</b> member filled in.

-<h3><a id="GNSS_adapter_notes"></a><a id="gnss_adapter_notes"></a><a id="GNSS_ADAPTER_NOTES"></a>GNSS adapter notes</h3>The GNSS adapter ensures that this request is always pending, so that the driver can indicate that it requires AGNSS injection.
+<h3><a id="GNSS_adapter_notes"></a><a id="gnss_adapter_notes"></a><a id="GNSS_ADAPTER_NOTES"></a>GNSS adapter notes</h3>
+The GNSS adapter ensures that this request is always pending, so that the driver can indicate that it requires AGNSS injection.

 When the driver completes the I/O call, the adapter issues another IOCTL to continue waiting for further AGNSS requests.

 Depending on the <b>AGNSSRequest.RequestType</b> element, the driver issues <a href="..\gnssdriver\ni-gnssdriver-ioctl_gnss_inject_agnss.md">IOCTL_GNSS_INJECT_AGNSS</a> with the appropriate injection data.

-<h3><a id="GNSS_driver_notes"></a><a id="gnss_driver_notes"></a><a id="GNSS_DRIVER_NOTES"></a>GNSS driver notes</h3>Whenever the GNSS driver requires assistance data, it completes the I/O operation to seek injection data from the adapter
+<h3><a id="GNSS_driver_notes"></a><a id="gnss_driver_notes"></a><a id="GNSS_DRIVER_NOTES"></a>GNSS driver notes</h3>
+Whenever the GNSS driver requires assistance data, it completes the I/O operation to seek injection data from the adapter

 ## -see-also

+<a href="https://msdn.microsoft.com/library/windows/hardware/ff542894">Creating IOCTL Requests in Drivers</a>

 <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetsendinternalioctlotherssynchronously.md">WdfIoTargetSendInternalIoctlOthersSynchronously</a>

+<a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetsendinternalioctlsynchronously.md">WdfIoTargetSendInternalIoctlSynchronously</a>

 <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetsendioctlsynchronously.md">WdfIoTargetSendIoctlSynchronously</a>

-<a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetsendinternalioctlsynchronously.md">WdfIoTargetSendInternalIoctlSynchronously</a>

-<a href="https://msdn.microsoft.com/library/windows/hardware/ff542894">Creating IOCTL Requests in Drivers</a>

-<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [sensors\sensors]:%20IOCTL_GNSS_LISTEN_AGNSS control code%20 RELEASE:%20(12/14/2017)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
+<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [sensors\sensors]:%20IOCTL_GNSS_LISTEN_AGNSS control code%20 RELEASE:%20(2/15/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
 We don't use your email address for any other purpose, and we'll remove your email address from our system after the issue that you're reporting is fixed.
 While we're working to fix this issue, we might send you an email message to ask for more info.
 Later, we might also send you an email message to let you know that we've addressed your feedback.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx." title="Send comments about this topic to Microsoft">Send comments about this topic to Microsoft</a>